nypublicradio/unettest/docs/index.rst

   Use ``unettest --help``\ .

-You can pass in an :doc:`config_document`.
+You can pass in a :doc:`config_document`.
 You can specify nginx.conf files from anywhere you like. ::

    $ unettest config.yml --nginx-conf ~/my/nginx/conf